nadavmatalon/ADS1110/README.md

 * __PIN 6 (Vin-)__ - Connect Vin- either to Arduino GND (for Single-Ended voltage readings ranging 0-2.048V) or to an external 2.048V reference source (for Single-Ended voltage readings ranging 0-4.096V) or to 'negative' input (for differential voltage readings between positive and 'negative' inputs).
 * __DECOUPING__: Connect a 0.1uF Ceramic Capacitor between the ADS1110's VCC &amp GND PINS

->__Note__: The 'negative' of input Vin- is put in brackets here because it isn't a so-called real negative voltage - that is, with relation to the circuit's common ground - rather it is negative only with relation to the positive input side Vin+.
+>__Note__: The 'negative' of input Vin- is put in brackets here because it actually differential in nature and not a so-called real negative voltage - that is, it's negative only with relation to the positive input side of Vin+.

 ## GENERAL NOTES